$0 Wales Adoption Quick-Start Checklist

 Statutory adoption leave in the UK mirrors maternity leave.
 One member of an adopting couple can take up to 52 weeks of adoption leave — 26 weeks of ordinary adoption leave and 26 weeks of additional adoption leave.
 The other partner can take up to 2 weeks of paternity leave.

-Statutory Adoption Pay (SAP) applies if you have been with your employer for at least 26 weeks at the point of being matched with a child.
+Statutory Adoption Pay (SAP) may apply if you have been with your employer for at least 26 weeks at the qualifying point in the matching process; earnings and notice requirements also apply.
 SAP is paid at:

-- Then the standard statutory rate (currently £184.03/week as of April 2026, or 90% of weekly earnings if that is lower) for the next 33 weeks
+• Then the standard statutory rate, or 90% of weekly earnings if that is lower, for the next 33 weeks; check the current rate

 If your employer offers enhanced adoption pay — matching their maternity pay policy — they must apply the same enhanced terms to adopters.
 Many public sector employers in Wales (NHS Wales, Welsh Government, local authorities) offer enhanced adoption pay comparable to maternity pay.
 Check your employment contract.